HackerPoet/Engine4D/README.md

 To handle the lighting and the built-in skybox, there are several global shader variables that need to be initialized.
 The easiest place to start is using the `SetSkyColors` script from the sample.
 This script sets the skybox colors, the sun colors, and the directional lighting angles.

 Lastly, there needs to be a camera controller to manage all of the cameras and setup rendering for the scene.
 At a minimum, you can inherit the bare-bones `BasicCamera4D` script to make your own player controller.
 However, you could also start from the premade `CameraControl4D` class which already takes care of player movement, rotation, physics, and collisions.
 The sample script `SamplePlayer4D` goes even further to add jumping controls.
+In the script, you can control the player's position with `position4D` and the camera's orientation with `camMatrix`.

 # Important Editor Addons